syncfusion-content/javascript-docs/js/DateTimePicker/Concepts-and-Features/Display-format.md

   **[JavaScript]**

-  // Add the code in your script section to render the DateTimePicker
+  // Adds the code in your script section to render the DateTimePicker

 	$('#dateTime').ejDateTimePicker({
 	            dateTimeFormat: "dddd, MMMM dd, yyyy hh:mm:ss tt",